apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 The JDK baseline requirement for this CAS release is and **MUST** be JDK `17`.
 All compatible distributions such as Amazon Corretto, Zulu, Eclipse Temurin, etc should work and are implicitly supported.

+Please note that CAS CI builds via GitHub Actions are now switched to build against latest EA releases of JDK `21`, in addition to JDK `17`.
+Given the release schedule for JDK `21` in September 2023, it is likely that CAS `v7` would switch to using JDK `21` as its baseline in the next few release candidates and likely for the final GA release later in the year.

 ## New & Noteworthy

 The following items are new improvements and enhancements presented in this release.